tdstt22/Cellstack-AI/chat-ui.spec.md

        - Font: 13px system-UI-sans, weight 400, color `#555555`
        - Spacing: 8px vertical between items

+- **Converstation State View**

+  This should display the current conversation history bewteen the user and the AI agent.
+Users message should display in chronological order (top to bottom) once they press the `Send button`.
+The conversation history can grow long, so make sure there is a scroll funtionality that allows the user to scroll up and down the converstation history.

+  Since the AI integration is not yet built, mock a static response for the AI message.
+All USER message should return this static response for the time being.
+  1. **User Message**
+  - **Container**
+    - margin: 0 16px 16px; /_ 16px gap on left, right, and bottom _/
+    - background: #F0EFED; /_ light-grey background _/
+    - border: 1px solid #E3E0D8; /_ light border _/
+    - border-radius: 8px; /_ softly rounded corners _/
+    - display: flex;
+    - align-items: left;
+    - padding: 8px 6px; /_ reduced inner spacing for closer text positioning _/
+    - min-height: 22 px;
+  - **Text Display**
+    - Font: 13px system-UI, weight 400
+    - Color: `#333333`
+    - Background: transparent
+    - Border: none
+    - Flex: 1
+    - Margin: 0 6px

+  Each user message should be contained in a box.
+The box should follow the same style and width as the `Message Input Area` container.
+The box should be as small as possible to fit all of the text from the USER message.
+The box should be larger for longer USER messages.
+USER messages should be left-aligned.
+Text within the container starts closer to the left edge for better alignment.
+  2. **AI Message**
+  - **Text Display**
+  - Font: 12px system-UI-sans, weight 400
+  - Color: `#555555`
+  - Text-align: left
+  - Line-height: 1.4
+  - Margin-bottom: 24px
+  - Padding: 0 16px 0 28px; /_ left padding aligns text start with UserMessage text _/

+  Each AI message be a left-aligned text WITHOUT a container.
+The AI response can grow as long as it needs to.
+AI message text starts at the same vertical position as UserMessage text for consistent alignment.

 ---

 ## 3. Message Input Area